opsschool/curriculum/loadbalancing_101.rst

   slow clients (or keepalives).
 We want app servers to do real work, not waste time waiting on the network.
-* Load balancers provide a mechanism to verify the health of backend servers to ensure traffic is only routed to backends able to service the request.
+* Load balancers provide a mechanism to verify the health of backend servers to ensure traffic is only routed to backends available to service the request.
-  These health checks can be simplistic ICMP pings to ensure host availabilty to advanced HTTP (layer 7) healtch checks that use HTTP response codes or content matching.
+  These health checks can be simplistic ICMP pings to ensure host availabilty to advanced HTTP (layer 7) health checks that use HTTP response codes or content matching.
 * Can provide a layer abstraction such that end user endpoints remain consistent (i.e URLs) as backend application infrastructure expands (or contracts)